Funding opportunity

 What the assessors are looking for in your response

-The word count for this section is 750 words: 550 words to be used for ‘Who are the project team and what skills, experience and knowledge are they bringing to the project?’ (including references) and, if necessary, a further 200 words for Additions.
+The word count for this section is 2,500 words: 2,000 words to be used for Résumé for Research and Innovation (R4RI) modules (including references) and, if necessary, a further 500 words for Additions.

 UKRI has introduced new role types for funding opportunities being run on the Funding Service.